What is a Paralegal, and What Do They Do?

 Paralegals can assume more responsibilities if they specialize in different areas.
 These areas could be litigation, personal injury, employee benefits, criminal law, etc. They are professionals with impeccable organizational and interpersonal skills who are crucial to the success of any personal injury claim, and the legal system in general.

 The legal teams at Sobo & Sobo focus all their effort on managing cases while keeping clients informed every step of the way.
 Our skilled negotiators have decades of experience and successful settlements for clients across New York City and the Hudson Valley.
 We have offices conveniently located in Middletown, Newburgh, Spring Valley, Poughkeepsie, Monticello, the Bronx and Inwood.

-For more information about how we can help, contact us for a free consultation at 855-468-7626.
+For more information about how we can help, contact us online or call us at 855-468-7626 for a free consultation.